The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 How the Stress Test Affected Mortgage Default Insurance

-Over the recent past, borrowers who applied for a mortgage in Canada have found it more difficult to get approved because of a recently modified mortgage stress test (for an in-depth look at the mortgage stress test, click here).
+Over the recent past, borrowers who applied for a mortgage in Canada have found it more difficult to get approved because of a recently modified mortgage stress test.
 Not only do borrowers have to prove that they are capable of handling mortgage payments at today’s mortgage rate, but they must also be able to show that they can handle payments if rates increase at some point in the future.

 All federally-regulated banks must qualify borrowers at a rate equal to either the Bank of Canada’s five-year benchmark rate (currently 5.34%) or their own interest rate – whichever one of the two is greater – plus two percentage points.